 Federal Direct Unsubsidized Loan - Graduate students may borrow up to \$20,500 per year from this program.
-The aggregate for this program (including undergraduate debt) is \$138,500 of which no more than \$65,000 can be from the subsidized loan program.
+The aggregate for this program (including undergraduate debt) is \$138,500 of which no more than \$65,000 can be from the subsidized\ loan program.
 The Department of Education calculates a fixed interest rate on an annual basis and that interest rate will apply for the life of the loan.
 The interest rate calculation is based on the 10 year Treasury Note sold at the last auction prior to June 1 plus 3.60 percent.
-Interest for the 2019-2020 academic year is fixed at 6.079% and accrues from the day the loan is disbursed.
-All Federal Direct Unsubsidized Loans are charged a 1.062% origination fee from October 1, 2018 to September 30, 2019.
-The origination fee will change to 1.059% for any Federal Direct Unsubsidized Loans disbursed from October 1, 2019 to September 30, 2020.
+Interest for the 2020-2021 academic year is fixed at 4.3% and accrues from the day the loan is disbursed.
+All Federal Direct Unsubsidized Loans are charged a 1.059% origination fee from October 1, 2019 to September 30, 2020.
+The origination fee will change to 1.057% for any Federal Direct Unsubsidized Loans disbursed from October 1, 2020 to September 30, 2021.
 Repayment begins six months after the student graduates or ceases at least half-time enrollment.
 Students may elect to make interest payments while in school, or have the unpaid interest capitalized once they enter repayment.

-The Budget Control Act of 2011 eliminated the Federal Direct Subsidized Loans for Graduate and Professional students for periods of enrollment beginning on or after July 1, 2012.
+\ The Budget Control Act of 2011 eliminated the Federal Direct Subsidized Loans for Graduate and Professional students for periods of enrollment beginning on or after July 1, 2012.

-Federal Direct GradPLUS Loan- Widener University Commonwealth Law School recommends that students needing additional funding after borrowing the maximum Federal Direct Unsubsidized Loan apply for a Federal Direct GradPLUS Loan.
+Federal Direct Graduate PLUS (GradPLUS) Loan- Widener University Commonwealth Law School recommends that students needing additional funding after borrowing the maximum Federal Direct Unsubsidized Loan apply for a Federal Direct Graduate PLUS Loan.

 The GradPLUS Loan does require a credit check.
 The credit check is based on credit history, not credit score.
 Lack of a credit history does not negatively affect your ability to be approved.
 Students not able to borrow on the strength of their own credit history will be offered an endorser option.
-A student may generally borrow up to their cost of attendance minus all other aid received.
+A student may generally borrow up to their cost of attendance minus all other aid offered.
 The U.S. Department of Education calculates a fixed interest rate on an annual basis and that interest rate will apply for the life of the loan.
 The interest rate calculation is based on the 10 year Treasury Note sold at the last auction prior to June 1 plus 4.60 percent.
-The interest rate for the 2019-2020 academic year is fixed at 7.079%.
-All Federal Direct GradPLUS Loans are charged a 4.248% origination fee from October 1, 2018 to September 30, 2019.
-The origination fee will change to 4.236% for any Federal Direct GradPlus Loan disbursed from October 1, 2019 to September 30, 2020.
+The interest rate for the 2020-2021 academic year is fixed at 5.3%.
+All Federal Direct GradPLUS Loans are charged a 4.236% origination fee from October 1, 2019 to September 30, 2020.
+The origination fee will change to 4.228% for any Federal Direct GradPlus Loan disbursed from October 1, 2020 to September 30, 2021.